ghavinga/ghavinga.github.com/source/_posts/2013-02-28-my-first-markdown-markup.markdown

 Apparently this can be all in markdown format.
 Normal paragraphs are separated with an empty line, simple markup language (not unlike Dokuwiki) is used.
 I am starting to love this stuff.

->code snippets
+>  code snippets
->preceded with a "greater than sign"
+>  preceded with a "greater than sign"

-*   Unnumbered lists
+-   Unnumbered lists
-*   Preceded with an asterisk
+-   Preceded with an asterisk
 -   or with either a "-"
 -   or a "+" sign

 1. Numbered list
-2.   just number them .... ;-)
+2.   just number them ....
 3.   as easy as cake

 To put links on the page, just down like this: